junxit/us-congress-code/title-26/chapter-1/sec-280c.md

 For provisions that amendment made by section 401(d)(3)(B)(iii) of Pub.
 L. 115–141 not apply to expenditures made in taxable years beginning before Jan.
 1, 2011, in the case of the repeal of section 48D(e)(1) of this title, see section 401(d)(3)(C) of Pub.
 L. 115–141, set out as a note under section 48D of this title.
 For provisions that amendment made by section 401(d)(6)(B)(iv) of Pub.
 L. 115–141 not apply, in the case of certain repeals, to various types of wages, bonds, property, or other items before specific dates, see section 401(d)(6)(C) of Pub.
 L. 115–141, set out as a note under former section 1400L of this title.
 For provisions that nothing in amendment by section 401(d)(3)(B)(iii), (6)(B)(iv) of Pub.
 L. 115–141 be construed to affect treatment of certain transactions occurring, property acquired, or items of income, loss, deduction, or credit taken into account prior to Mar.
 23, 2018, for purposes of determining liability for tax for periods ending after Mar.
 23, 2018, see section 401(e) of Pub.
 L. 115–141, set out as a note under section 23 of this title.

-### Time and Form of Certain Elections Under Subsection (c)(3)
+### Time and Form of Certain Elections Under Subsection (c)(2)

 Pub.
 L. 101–239, title VII, § 7814(e)(2)(B), Dec.
 19, 1989, 103 Stat.
-2413, provided that: “In the case of a taxable year for which the last date for making the election under section 280C(c)(3) of the Internal Revenue Code of 1986 (as added by subparagraph (A)) is on or before the date which is 75 days after the date of the enactment of this Act [Dec.
+2413, provided that: “In the case of a taxable year for which the last date for making the election under section 280C(c)(3) of the Internal Revenue Code of 1986 (as added by subparagraph (A)) [see 26 U.S.C.
+280C(c)(2)] is on or before the date which is 75 days after the date of the enactment of this Act [Dec.
 19, 1989], such an election for such year may be made— “(i) at any time before the date which is 75 days after such date of enactment, and “(ii) in such form and manner as the Secretary of the Treasury or his delegate may prescribe.”

 ### Plan Amendments Not Required Until January 1, 1989